senna1128/Varying-Index-Coefficient-Models/README.md

 The script preprodata.R contains R code for preprocessing the data.
 It outputs GenDat.csv which is the final dataset we focus on.

 Please see the comments in each script for brief introduction of other files.

+To use the code, citation to the paper High-dimensional Varying Index Coefficient Models via Stein’s Identity is required.